Eandalf/expressgo/README.md

 1. parse JSON body if content type is provided

-> implement app.use for inserting middleware on a path (with all methods)
-> app.use should be identical to app.all
-> app.use for middleware
-> app.all for all http verbs
 > Check content type: application/json
 > Read body: r.Body
 > Parse json: